Used Car Values

 and, iii) condition of the bodywork.
 For cars that are older than this, then a

-good overall condition will help to obtain a better trade-in value.
+good overall condition will help to obtain a better trade-in price.

 Prestigious used cars might have widely varying trade-in values depending